viblo/pymunk/README.rst

 ---------------------------

-Basically Pymunk have been made to be as easy to install and distribute as possible, usually `Pip install` will take care of everything for you.
+Basically Pymunk have been made to be as easy to install and distribute as possible, usually `pip install` will take care of everything for you.

 - Python (Runs on CPython 2.7 and 3.X.
 Pypy and Pypy3)
 - Chipmunk (Source included, and on Windows and OSX its already compiled)
-- CFFI (will be installed automatically by pip)
+- CFFI (will be installed automatically by Pip)
 - Setuptools (should be included with Pip)

 * GCC and friends (optional, you need it to compile Chipmunk)
 * Pygame (optional, you need it to run the Pygame based demos)
 * Pyglet (optional, you need it to run the Pyglet based demos)
+* Matplotlib & Jupyter Notebook (optional, you need it to run the Matplotlib based demos)
 * Sphinx (optional, you need it to build documentation)